 5: Pour the caramel over the crust and bananas.
 Refrigerate.

 7: Add the cream ingredients to a stand mixer.

 9: Spread the whipped cream over the caramel and top with Digestive or Graham cracker crumbs.

 Tips For Making Banoffee Slices

-You don't want your bananas to be too brown from the start but if you can find any that are a little ripe, they will offer the dessert a little more flavour.
+Use slightly ripe bananas - You don't want your bananas to be too brown from the start but if you can find any that are a little ripe, they will offer the dessert a little more flavor.
 This is just a personal preference of mine.
 If you are planning to keep leftovers, they will naturally ripen anyway.

 Vegan Banoffee Bars (No-Bake)

 - 360 g Digestive biscuits or vegan Graham crackers

 For the toffee caramel filling:

 - Pinch of salt